petronetto/machine-learning-alpine/README.md

 ## Running the container
-Clone this repository: `git clone git@github.com:Petronetto/machine-learning-alpine.git`
+- Clone this repository: `git clone git@github.com:Petronetto/machine-learning-alpine.git`

-Enter in project folder: `cd machine-learning-alpine`
+- Enter in project folder: `cd machine-learning-alpine`

-Run: `docker-composer up` and open your browser in `http://localhost:8888`
+- Run: `docker-composer up` and open your browser in `http://localhost:8888`

 See the `Welcome.ipynb` to see the package versions.

+### Enabling Warning Messages
+By default the Warning Messages are disabled, if you want to enable, simply umcomment the `environment` section in `docker-compose.yml` file.

 Enjoy :)